MaaXYZ/MaaFramework.Binding.CSharp/README.md

 We have written detailed documentation comments in source code files.

 You can also visit [API Reference](https://maaxyz.github.io/MaaFramework.Binding.CSharp/api/MaaFramework.Binding.html) and [Unit Tests](./src/MaaFramework.Binding.UnitTests) for more information.

+If you still intend to use a API Reference specific to your preferred version of MaaFramework.Binding.CSharp, you may refer to the releases page of the project and download the attached docs.zip file.

 ## Contributing